 A trivial solution to the communication problem is the traditional face-to- face meeting — with the trade-off that the invited attendants should be able to meet at the same time in the same place.
 If the requirement for synchron- ous communication is not that strict, then we need a way to communicate the outcome of the meeting to those who did not attend.
 Thus we assume that Alice will also want to communicate with Bob by means of a secure channel to avoid any non-verified third party, for example the governmental intelligence agency, to eavesdrop on her conversations.
 Such two-parties secure communic- ations we discuss in Section 2.2, while in the case of more than two participants we describe in Section 2.3.

 Agreement Alice and the co-organizers must agree on a time and place to hold the protest.
 This can also be extended to interested participants.
-For example, the organizers may be interested in having assurances on how many invited participants are really committed to attend the event in such a way that they do not reveal the details about the protest, such as the location, to those have not committed to attend.
+For example, the organizers may be interested in having assurances on how many invited participants are really committed to attend the event in such a way that they do not reveal the details about the protest, such as the location, to those who have not committed to attend.
 At the same time, the participants who have committed to attend may want to have assurances that they will be told the details of the protest if they express their commitment to the organizers.
 This type of property can be interesting to use in combination with a reputation system.
 This way we can limit the extent of the regime’s possible Sybil attacks.

 In Section 2.4 we discuss some aspects related to the scheduling of the event in a privacy-preserving manner.